rossf7/blog/content/post/scaling-down-dev-and-test-with-kube-green.md

 This will suspend all cron jobs and scale down all deployments except api-gateway.
 This will happen at 20:00 each week day and wake up will happen at 08:00.
 During the weekend the pods will be scaled down.

 There is one more step needed.
 In our cluster we need the cluster-autoscaler running.
 This will scale down the cluster nodes and scale them back up again.
-Usually isn’t possible for on premise clusters.
+Usually this isn’t possible for on premise clusters.
 Although kube-green will free up resources so they can be used for other tasks.

 The docs have [install](https://kube-green.dev/docs/install/) instructions and a [tutorial](https://kube-green.dev/docs/tutorials/kind/) for getting started in a kind cluster.
 You can also see it in action in this great [video](https://www.youtube.com/watch?v=cMWZOB7-WtY
 ) from Saiyam Pathak on his Kubesimplify channel.